AghoshKK/Stroke-Prediction-App/README.md

 # 🧠 Stroke Prediction App

-This mini project uses machine learning to predict the likelihood of a person experiencing a stroke based on basic medical and demographic factors like age, gender, hypertension, heart disease, and lifestyle habits.
+This project uses machine learning to predict the likelihood of a person experiencing a stroke based on basic medical and demographic factors like age, gender, hypertension, heart disease, and lifestyle habits.

 Built using **Python**, **Flask**, and **scikit-learn**, the app exposes a REST API that accepts user data and returns stroke risk as a percentage.